Reading Time: 10 minutes

 Community Climate Charts is a tool that allows individuals to see temperature and precipitation projections through 2099 for over 3,800 communities in Alaska and western Canada.

-Future Projections of Precipitation for Alaska Infrastructure is a tool that explores projected maximum precipitation events by specific location across Alaska.
+Arctic Environmental and Engineering Data and Design Support System is a tool that explores projected maximum precipitation events, temperature, and permafrost effects by specific location across Alaska.

 Northern Climate Reports is a tool that provides community-level climate reports, including information about future temperatures, precipitation patterns, wildfire probability, and more.